CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 by incorporating the fields and extensions contained in a Base Certificate.

-Related Certificates: A Base Certificate and Delta Certificate pair.
+Paired Certificates: A Base Certificate and the corresponding Delta Certificate whose information is encoded in the Base Certificate's DCD extension.

 # Relationship between Base Certificates and Delta Certificates